-Reihan Salam is a contributing editor at The Atlantic.
+Reihan Salam is the president of the Manhattan Institute and a contributing editor at The Atlantic.
 He is the author of Melting Pot or Civil War?
 A Son of Immigrants Makes the Case Against Open Borders.

 Consider “transit growth zones” to address both decaying infrastructure and affordable housing.